Catalina flying boats

 Windermere has, over the years, been a centre for seaplane activity.
-This includes not only 1911-1919 but also the Short Sunderland flying boat, examples of which were built, serviced and converted in the Short Brothers factory at White Cross Bay 1942-1945.
+This includes not only 1911-1919 but also the Short Sunderland flying boat, examples of which were built, repaired, refurbished and converted in the Short Brothers factory at White Cross Bay 1942-1945.
 The Sunderland was one of the Royal Air Force’s great wartime flying boats.
 A Sunderland flew at Windermere in 1990 but, sadly, none remain airworthy now.

 Arguably, an even greater flying boat was the American Consolidated Catalina, several hundred of which served around the world with the wartime Royal Air Force.
 RAF Catalinas were involved in the search for the German battleship Bismarck, the prevention of the invasion of Ceylon by Japanese forces, many successful U-boat attacks and the routine but dangerous escorting of Atlantic convoys bringing supplies from the USA.
 The RAF’s last surviving Victoria Cross holder, Flying Officer John Cruickshank, was awarded his medal for gallantry after a particularly difficult encounter with a German submarine, the Catalina and its crew eventually coming out on top.
 More Catalinas were produced than any other flying boat by a very considerable margin and they were used by all of the wartime Allied countries.

 Although RAF Catalinas were never based at Windermere, there is local ‘Catalina heritage’ inasmuch as they were occasional visitors, both during World War 2 and, on one occasion, in the mid-1990s.